Norms of idempotent Schur multipliers: Norms of simple paths

 \begin{rk} Theorem~\ref{thm:snakes} improves the following bounds of Popa~\cite{popa-thesis}: She establishes the upper bound using results of Mathias~\cite{mathias}, and the lower bound using some eigenvalue formulae due to Yueh~\cite{yueh}. \end{rk}

 The following corollary is also noted in~\cite{popa-thesis}.
-Another proof can be found by applying a theorem of Bennett~\cite[Theorem~8.1]{bennett} asserting that the norm of a Toeplitz Schur multiplier~$A$ is the total variation of the Borel measure~$\mu$ on~$\bT$ with~$a_{i-j}=\hat \mu(i-j)$. \begin{cor} The infinite matrix $A$ with $a_{ij}=1$ if $j\in \{i,i+1\}$ and $a_{ij}=0$ otherwise has $\|A\|_{\schur}=4/\pi$. \end{cor} \begin{proof} The Schur multiplier norm of~$A$ is the supremum of the Schur multiplier norms of its $n\times n$ upper left-hand corners~$A_n$, and $G(A_n)=\Sigma(n,n)$.
-Hence
+Another proof can be found by applying a theorem of Bennett~\cite[Theorem~8.1]{bennett} asserting that the norm of a Toeplitz Schur multiplier~$A$ is the total variation of the Borel measure~$\mu$ on~$\bT$ with~$a_{i-j}=\hat \mu(i-j)$.